-Figure 4-2 8.
-Edit the new function's name and make it use log-log interpolation 50 Figure 4-2 9.
-Make the function uneven and give it non-constant amplitude 51 Figure 4-3 0.
-Excitations tab with resulting enforced motion definition 52 1.
-Apply 2% damping to all modes via damping schedule, then set mode 1 to 5% Figure 4-3 2.
-Request both flexible and total nodal X-translation plots 54 3.
-Use the Copy button to create a new event from an existing one 4.
-For the new (copied) event, delete the old excitation and create a new 56 Figure 4-3 5.
-Load results from the constant-amplitude event into the output plotter 6.
-Compare the responses of the top corner node for the two inputs 7.
-Access Function Manager directly from Event Manager menu 8.
-Create the acceleration PSD that will be used to excite the Isat - 9.Create and save the function, and finish by clicking Done 0.
-Create a new random analysis event 1.
-Select enforced motion, select Z-translation, and then bring up the Function Manager Figure 4-4 2.
-Select the modes above 400 Hz and set their status as residual vectors 3.
-Assign damping via the schedule; export the schedule to a text file for later use.
-Figure 4-4 4.
+Figure 4-28.
+Edit the new function's name and make it use log-log interpolation 50 Figure 4-29.
+Make the function uneven and give it non-constant amplitude 51 Figure 4-30.
+Excitations tab with resulting enforced motion definition 52 Apply 2% damping to all modes via damping schedule, then set mode 1 to 5% Figure 4-32.
+Request both flexible and total nodal X-translation plots 54 Use the Copy button to create a new event from an existing one For the new (copied) event, delete the old excitation and create a new one.
+Figure 4-35.
+Load results from the constant-amplitude event into the output plotter Compare the responses of the top corner node for the two inputs Access Function Manager directly from Event Manager menu Create the acceleration PSD that will be used to excite the Isat Create and save the function, and finish by clicking Done Create a new random analysis event.
+Select enforced motion, select Z-translation, and then bring up the Function Manager Figure 4-42 Select the modes above 400 Hz and set their status as residual vectors Assign damping via the schedule; export the schedule to a text file for later use.
+Figure 4-44.
 Request SVMS for the BUS_SHELLS and TAT for the INST_PKG_FEM; only RMS output.
-Figure 4-4 5.
-Select von Mises Stress for the first contour plot and turn off averaging 6.
-RMS von Mises stress in satellite bus shell elements, rigid base 7.
-RMS acceleration contours for the instrumentation package, rigid base 8.
-Request Y- and Z-direction total accelerations for node 5577 9.
-Node 5577 total Y-acceleration in $g^2/Hz$ units, rigid base 0.
-Request axial forces in the launcher adapter legs 1.
-Axial forces in the launcher adapter legs, rigid base 2.
-Use the Copy button to start a new event from the event just completed 3.
-Apply enforced motion in the Z direction at all four base nodes 4.
-Delete the automatic CSD entries 5.
-RMS von Mises stress in satellite bus shell elements, four-point base, uncorrelated.
-Figure 4-5 6.
+Figure 1-15 Select von Mises Stress for the first contour plot and turn off averaging RMS von Mises stress in satellite bus shell elements, rigid base RMS acceleration contours for the instrumentation package, rigid base Request Y- and Z-direction total accelerations for node 5577 Node 5577 total Y-acceleration in g /Hz units, rigid base Request axial forces in the launcher adapter legs.
+Axial forces in the launcher adapter legs, rigid base.
+Use the Copy button to start a new event from the event just completed Apply enforced motion in the Z direction at all four base nodes Delete the automatic CSD entries RMS von Mises stress in satellite bus shell elements, four-point base, uncorrelated.
+Figure 4-56.
 RMS acceleration contours for the instrumentation package, four-point base, uncorrelated.
-Figure 4-5 7.
-Add the rigid-base results to those available for plotting 8.
-The Y-acceleration responses for the two events are very different 9.
-Copy the uncorrelated event; the new event will have correlated inputs 0.
-Define 0-degree phase lag correlations from the first input PSD to the / 0 other three 79 1.
-Finish defining 0-degree phase shift correlations among all the input PSDs.
-2. The Excitations tab will show the defined CSDs but not their conjugates 80 81 4.
-RMS accelerations: rigid-base [a], four-point uncorrelated [b], four-point correlated [c].
-82 Figure 4-6 5.
-The correlated four-point results match the rigid-base results for node 5577 Y-acceleration 83 Figure 4-6 6.
+Eiguro 4 5 7 Add the rigid-base results to those available for plotting The Y-acceleration responses for the two events are very different Copy the uncorrelated event; the new event will have correlated inputs Define 0-degree phase lag correlations from the first input PSD to the 70 other three 79 Finish defining 0-degree phase shift correlations among all the input PSDs.
+The Excitations tab will show the defined CSDs but not their conjugates 80 RMS von Mises stress in satellite bus shell elements, four-point-base, correlated.
+81 RMS accelerations: rigid-base [a], four-point uncorrelated [b], four-point correlated [c].
+82 Figure 4-65.
+The correlated four-point results match the rigid-base results for node 5577 Y-acceleration 83 Figure 4-66.
 The correlated four-point results also match the rigid-base results for launcher leg forces.